Bubba Thompson Player Props: Rangers vs. Tigers

 Bubba Thompson At The Plate

-- Thompson is hitting .163 with four doubles, a triple and four walks.
+- Thompson is batting .157 with four doubles, a triple and four walks.

-- Thompson has gotten a hit in six of 25 games this year (24.0%), with multiple hits twice.
+- This year, Thompson has posted at least one hit in six of 26 games (23.1%), and had multiple hits twice.

-- He has not gone deep in his 25 games this year.
+- He has not hit a home run in his 26 games this season.

-- In three games this season, Thompson has picked up an RBI, with more than one RBI once.
+- In three games this year, Thompson has picked up an RBI, with more than one RBI once.

-- He has scored at least once seven times this year (28.0%), including one multi-run game.
+- He has scored at least one run seven times this year (26.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.